Microbial ecology: Antimicrobials

 Antimicrobials are substances that are capable of killing microorganism.
-Antimicrobial can be antibacterial or antibiotic, antifungal or antiviral substance and most of these substance are natural products or may have been obtain from natural products.
+Antimicrobials can have antibacterial or antibiotic, antifungal or antiviral activity and most of these substances are natural products or may have been obtained from natural products.
 Natural products are therefore vital in the discovery of pharmaceutical agents.
 Most of the naturally obtained antibiotics are produced by organism under the phylum Actinobacteria.
 The genus Streptomyces are responsible for most of the antibiotic substances produced by Actinobacteria.
 These natural products with antimicrobial properties belong to the terpenoids, spirotetronate, tetracenedione, lactam, and other groups of compounds.
-Examples include napyradiomycin, nomimicin, formicamycin, and isoikarugamycin, Some metals, particularly copper, silver, and gold also have antimicrobial properties.
+Examples include napyradiomycin, nomimicin, formicamycin, and isoikarugamycin.
+Some metals, particularly copper, silver, and gold also have antimicrobial properties.
 Using antimicrobial copper-alloy touch surfaces is a technique that has begun to be used in the 21st century to prevent the transmission of bacteria.
 Silver nanoparticles have also begun to be incorporated into building surfaces and fabrics, although concerns have been raised about the potential side-effects of the tiny particles on human health.
 Due to the antimicrobial properties certain metals possess, products such as medical devices are made using those metals.